iron87/iac-challenge/README.md

 2. install gcloud sdk
 3. create a service account on you project
 4. download the key
-5. [TODO] add the key to github secret
 5. create an ssh-key and add it on GCP (Compute Engine->Settings->Metadata)

 I created a custom role for this: create-vm